jstaffans/jstaffans.github.io/content/posts/2015-03-16-spring-boot.markdown

 At [komoot](https://www.komoot.de), we have lately been busy moving to a more microservice-oriented architecture.
 Many of our new features, such as the card feed that shows up whenever our mobile apps are opened, have been implemented in this fashion.
 We have also refactored and re-implemented some existing core components as dedicated services, one example being our routing engine.

-The microservices we have are so far strictly backend-related - our web client is for example still a monolithic thing, albeit a much more modern one these days.
+The microservices we have are so far strictly backend-related — our web client is for example still a monolithic thing, albeit a much more modern one these days.
-Whenever we are implementing web-facing features we need to write code in two places - for the service containing the backend logic (probably in Java, Python or Clojure) and as part of the web UI, which is written in JavaScript using the [React.js library](http://facebook.github.io/react/).
+Whenever we are implementing web-facing features we need to write code in two places: for the service containing the backend logic (probably in Java, Python or Clojure) and as part of the web UI, which is written in JavaScript using the [React.js library](http://facebook.github.io/react/).

 The fact that you have to juggle two wildly different environments to do full-stack development can be a pain point.
 For features that require only simple UI elements
-React.js is also perhaps overkill - a few server-rendered pages or an iframe with a bit of jQuery can often be enough.
+React.js is also perhaps overkill — a few server-rendered pages or an iframe with a bit of jQuery can often be enough.
 I think having the ability to package the UI and the backend logic together as a truly stand-alone service is an attractive concept.
-This works especially well if the web-facing feature we want to implement is already conceptually separate from the rest of the web UI - think an import dialog, a feedback form, a payment processor and so on.
+This works especially well if the web-facing feature we want to implement is already conceptually separate from the rest of the web UI.
+Examples would be an import dialog, a feedback form, a payment processor and so on.

 The cost of doing such "vertical microservices" is of course that you do not have as much flexibility, neither in the front- nor in the backend.
 You may e.g. have to bend Maven into doing things it was never really meant to do, such as optimizing JavaScript files.
-You also need to find a way
-of sharing stylesheets, so that the user gets a unified visual experience no matter which service is serving up the HTML (without having to copy and paste anything, of course).
+You also need to find a way of sharing stylesheets, so that the user gets a unified visual experience no matter which service is serving up the HTML (without having to copy and paste anything, of course).

 ### Spring Boot